ibm-cloud-docs/databases-for-enterprisedb/learn-security-compliance.md

 {: #security-compliance-data-resilience}

 - [Backups](/docs/databases-for-enterprisedb?topic=cloud-databases-dashboard-backups) are included in the service. {{site.data.keyword.databases-for-enterprisedb}} backups reside in [{{site.data.keyword.cos_full_notm}}](/docs/cloud-object-storage?topic=cloud-object-storage-about-cloud-object-storage&cloud-object-storage-about-cloud-object-storage) and are also [encrypted](/docs/cloud-object-storage?topic=cloud-object-storage-security).
 - {{site.data.keyword.databases-for-enterprisedb}} deployments are configured with replication.
-Deployments contain a cluster with two data members.
-Both members contain a copy of your data by using asynchronous replication, with a distributed consensus mechanism to maintain cluster state and handle failovers.
+Deployments contain a cluster with three data members.
+All members contain a copy of your data by using asynchronous replication, with a distributed consensus mechanism to maintain cluster state and handle failovers.
 - If you deploy to an {{site.data.keyword.cloud_notm}} Single-Zone Region (SZR), each database node resides on a different host in the data center.
 - If you deploy to an {{site.data.keyword.cloud_notm}} Multi-Zone Region (MZR), the nodes are spread over the region's availability zone locations.